mharbeson/mlStockPrediction/README.md

         - See readme for requirements.txt

 - Future Stretch Items
-    - Impliment paper trading to allow the algorithim to learn from it's decisions.
+    - Impliment paper trading to allow the algorithim to learn from its decisions.
-    -
+    - Tailor market indicators to yield highest possible precision score.